-Saveur Art Fest Part III - Salmon Ikebana
+Saveur Art Fest Part III - Salmon Ikebana - A beautiful salmon confit

 Anyway, I wanted to feature this dish because... well, just take a look at the exotic flora on it!
 Yeap, colourful but edible flowers.
 And interesting leaves.
 The blue flower is borage flower, and the small yellow ones on top are fennel flowers.
-The kinda octagonal lotus-looking leaf to the left and slightly to the bottom is nasturtium leaf.
+The somewhat octagonal lotus-looking leaf to the left and slightly to the bottom is nasturtium leaf.
 The round white discs lined with magenta are thinly sliced discs of small red horseradish.
 The little bits of crumbly white stuff under the salmon are chopped cauliflower.
 The only thing I didn't get was that sprout-looking pair of leaves in the middle foreground.

 Ikebana-like salmon confit served on a natural-looking stone slab crockery.